 2. Acquaintances within the tribe.

-3. Not only did they not want rainwater in the sap, as that created more work in the boiling-off process, but they also probably didn't want impurities to get mixed in with the sap that might come with rainwater running off of the trees and down the pegs and into the sap baskets.
+3. Not only did they not want rainwater in the sap, as that created more work in the boiling-off process, but they also didn't want impurities to get mixed in with the sap that might come with rainwater running off of the trees and down the pegs and into the sap baskets.
 It is often also not always pleasant working out in the rain, especially in the early spring when it is generally a cooler rain.

-8. The medicine doctor might put jibik on them, i.e., use their power to force someone who has done wrong to contemplate the nature of their errors.
-Depending on the person and the severity of the incident(s), sickness, death, or remorse often resulted.
-Sometimes this process is talked about as "putting the hex" on someone.
+9. The medicine doctor might put jiibik on them, i.e., use their power to force someone who has done wrong to contemplate the nature of their errors.
+Depending on the person and the severity of the incident(s), sickness, death, or remorse -- sometimes accompanied by public shaming -- often resulted.
+Sometimes this process is talked about by whites as "putting the hex on someone."
 In any event, the power of a medicine doctor was most highly respected.
 See Ch.
-30, "Mi-de-wi-win," Ch.
-31, "An Indian Curing Ceremony," Ch.
-32, "'Spiritual Doctoring,' (Tipi-Shaking), and Bone-Sucking Specialists," Ch.
-33, "Medicine Men / Medicine Women," Ch.
-34, "Messengers and Unusual Events," and Ch.
-35, "Fireballs, and The Shadow Man."
+29, "Midewiwin," Ch.
+30, "An Indian Curing Ceremony," Ch.
+31, "Spiritual Doctoring, Tipi-Shaking, and Bone-Swollowing Specialists," Ch.
+32, "Medicine Men / Medicine Women," Ch.
+33, "Messengers and Unusual Events," and Ch.
+34, "Fireballs, and 'The Shadow Man.'"